chikathreesix/test_markdown2/_posts/2017-01-13-screwdriver.md

 We started supporting from Markdown files.
 Try GitLocalize in a minute if you have a documentation project that you want to localize.

 Once you integrate your repo with GitLocalize, it starts pulling all the localization related files into its platform and watching the changes.

-With GitLocalize, your team no longer need to do anything extra to localize your project and developers only need to look at those pull request coming.